waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Start Time: Thursday, Dec 25, 4:24 AM
 - Objective: Find Suicune on Route 38.
 - Hypothesis: Suicune is in the north-eastern part of the route, near the ledge.
-- Current Status: Super Repel active.
-Moving east.
+- Current Status: Attempting to use Super Repel.
+Moving east once active.
+- Sighting #4 Location: North-eastern Route 38, near the fence/ledge.